MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-vmware.md

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager

 Read this article to learn about managing VMware servers and VMs in the System Center 2016 - Virtual Machine Manager (VMM) fabric.
-You add vCenter and ESX/ESXi hosts to the fabric, associate adapters on hosts with logical networks, and import templates from VMware if required.
-You'll also learn about current options for converting VMware VMs to Hyper-V (V2V).

-## Overview

 VMM enables you to deploy and manage virtual machines and services across multiple hypervisor platforms, including VMware vSphere hosts and vCenter servers.

+- You can add vCenter and vSphere hosts to the VMM fabric.
 - VMM integrates directly with VMware vCenter Server.
 Through the VMM console, you can manage the day-to-day operations of VMware vSphere hosts and clusters, such as the discovery and management of hosts.
 - VMM provides the ability to create, manage, store, place and deploy virtual machines on vSphere hosts.
+You can import VMware templates.
-- More advanced management should continue on the vCenter Server, for example configuring port groups,  standard and distributed virtual switches (or “vSwitches”), vMotion and Storage vMotion.
+- You can associate host adapters with VMM logical networks.
+More advanced management takes place on the vCenter Server, for example configuring port groups, standard and distributed virtual switches (or “vSwitches”), vMotion and Storage vMotion.
+- You can convert VMware VMs to Hyper-V.

 ## Before you start